Why self-care that is only focused on pedicures and scented baths won’t make you feel better for long.

 Remember World Trade Center had fallen and the nation was adjusting the shock of the 9/11 events.
 The next day, President Bush said to get out and spend money.
 To shop.

-Myself and a bunch of us did a double-take, “What the heck?
+Myself and some friends did a double-take, “What the heck?
 Are we even having the same conversation?
 That has nothing to do with any of this.”

 Rampant materialism doesn’t actually serve our deepest needs.